ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 \[benl: "sent to the server" only really counts if the server presented a valid SCT in the handshake and the certificate is known to be unrevoked (which will be hard for a MitM to sustain)\]
 \[TODO: expand on rate/resource limiting motivation\]

-Refer to {#pooling-policy-recommendations} for recommendations about strategies.
+Refer to {{pooling-policy-recommendations}} for recommendations about strategies.

 An SCT MUST NOT be sent to any other HTTPS server than one serving the